| |

 Date / Time: 1940

-Further Comments: Appearing on a photograph taken in the church, this phantom priest could be seen standing by the alter.
-Two women also haunt the church; a nun has been seen (and heard walking) in the bell tower, while a woman in blue has been observed praying at the alter.
+Further Comments: Appearing on a photograph taken in the church, this phantom priest could be seen standing by the altar.
+Two women also haunt the church; a nun has been seen (and heard walking) in the bell tower, while a woman in blue has been observed praying at the altar.

 Location: Ashingdon (Essex) - Hill on which Saint Andrews Church stands